MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ## Define slow I/O performance:

-The metric commonly used to measure slow I/O performance is the one that measures how fast the I/O subsystem is servicing each I/O request on the average in terms of clock time.
+The metric commonly used to measure slow I/O performance is the one that measures how fast the I/O subsystem is servicing each I/O request on an average in terms of clock time.
 The specific [Performance monitor](/windows-server/administration/windows-commands/perfmon) counters that measure I/O latency in Windows are **Avg Disk sec/ Read**, **Avg.
 Disk sec/Write** and **Avg.
 Disk sec/Transfer** (cumulative of both reads and writes).

-In SQL Server things work in the same way.
+In SQL Server, things work in the same way.
 Commonly, you look at whether SQL Server reports any I/O bottlenecks measured in clock time (milliseconds).
-SQL Server makes I/O requests to the OS by calling Win32 functions - **WriteFile()**, **ReadFile()**, **WriteFileGather()**, **ReadFileScatter()**.
+SQL Server makes I/O requests to the OS by calling the Win32 functions - **WriteFile()**, **ReadFile()**, **WriteFileGather()** and **ReadFileScatter()**.
 When it posts an I/O request, SQL Server times the request and reports how long that request took using [Wait types](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql).
 SQL Server uses Wait Types to indicate I/O waits at different places in the product.
 I/O related waits are:

 - [PAGEIOLATCH_SH](#pageiolatch_sh) / [PAGEIOLATCH_EX](#pageiolatch_ex)
 - [WRITELOG](#writelog)